-Our lectures this season will be on Zoom:
+Our lectures this season:

 These will be “Zoom” presentations.
 If you have not got Zoom on your laptop, tablet or smart-phone then you can download it from “Google-APPS”.
 You do not need to purchase it and you can use it yourself free for 40-minute sessions.

 You need to contact Ian Holland at firstname.lastname@example.org with your email address.
 He will email you a link which if you double-click will bring up the meeting.
 Join it with audit and check that your video link is on (camera).
 The host will let you in.
 It is important when you load-up Zoom that you insert your name instead of the tablet, etc names.
 Your name will then come up with your video which will make it easier when we come to question time.
 On laptops there will be an icon at the top right of the box which you click to gallery view.
 On tablets you swipe either left to right or right to left to get gallery view.
 Smart phones may work differently.

 Because of the numbers there will be a strict regime.
 The site will open from 7.00pm to allow time to let people enter.
 No one will be allowed in after 7.30.
 After that point everybody except the president will be muted.
 He will welcome everyone and introduce the speaker who will then take over, he will share his screen in order to bring up pictures, etc.